philsinatra/IDM232/instructor_materials/IDM232-07-data_types.md

 - developers will provide:
   - web app files

 ^ We (the developers) have to take the information, build it into a functional web application, and provide the files back to the client so they can run the game in their training environment.
 Should be simple right?
-So where do we being?
+So where do we begin?

 ---

-## How Should We Being?
+## How Should We Begin?

 ^ (Have students suggest a workflow to begin the project.
 Possibilities include: wireframes, style tiles, client interviews etc.)